 Emergency care in life-threatening situations is free of charge in Bulgaria.
 Emergency rooms are required to treat every patient regardless of health insurance status, nationality or ability to pay.

-Foreign residents should enquire about ambulance response times in their area, as it might be quicker for expats to make their own way to a hospital in an emergency.
+Foreign residents should inquire about ambulance response times in their area, as it might be quicker for expats to make their own way to a hospital in an emergency.
 Some private hospitals operate their own ambulance services, which foreigners with private insurance should consider investigating.

 Emergency numbers